igokoro/cwac-security/README.markdown

 static method, to help you detect if another app has defined your custom permissions before your app was installed

+- a `TrustManagerBuilder` to help you create a custom `TrustManager`, describing what sorts of SSL certificates you want to support in your HTTPS operations

 This Android library project is
 [available as a JAR](https://github.com/commonsguy/cwac-security/releases) or as an artifact for use with Gradle.
 To use that, add the following